Centennial Animal Hospital is a Full-Service Veterinary Clinic in Colorado Springs

 Did you know that your pet can be obese or underweight, and these weight issues can be dangerous to the pet’s health?
 Here at Centennial Animal Hospital, we offer weight management and nutrition services in Colorado Springs, CO.
-If you have a dog or cat and are concerned about their weight and nutritional intake we want to help you with professional veterinary care.
+If you have a dog or cat and are concerned about their weight and nutritional intake, we want to help you with professional veterinary care.

 One of the most common weight management issues we treat at our animal hospital in Colorado Springs is being overweight or obese.
-When a pet is overfed, fed a diet high in fat, or suffering from lack of activity or exercise, the animal’s weight can creep up.
-All too often pet owners find this to be a characteristic of their pet and not a health problem.
+When a pet is overfed, fed a diet high in fat, or is suffering from a lack of activity or exercise, the animal’s weight can creep up.
+All too often, pet owners find this to be a characteristic of their pet and not a health problem.

 Unfortunately, pets that are overweight or obese can have just as many health issues as an overweight human.
 Health issues include diabetes, cardiovascular disease, and hypothyroidism.
 Obese dogs, in particular, lose mobility, increase the risk of knee and hip issues, increase their risk of cancers, and have a decreased lifespan.

 On the other end of the weight management spectrum is weight loss.
 For pets that lose weight while suffering from lethargy, diarrhea, redness, or hair loss, this combination is a sign of a chronic disease.
 A chronic disease could be stomach ulcers, diabetes, infected teeth, heart disease, tumors, or neurological disorders.
 In other words, if your pet is losing weight unexplainably, then it is likely a symptom of a serious health condition.